-- Check the Enable Heartheat box. - Under Method, select REGISTER from the drop down menu. - Frequency: Enter the amount of time (in seconds) between REGISTER messages that will be sent from the enterprise to the Axtel proxy server in order to refresh the registration binding of the SIP trunk.
-600 seconds was the value used.
-The actual amount of time between REGISTER messages is negotiated during the trunk registration process, and it is ultimately set by the service provider. - The From URI and To URI entries for the REGISTER messages are built using the User Name entered in the Authentication screen, and the IP addresses of the public interface of the Avaya SBCE (172.16.157.139) and the service provider proxy server (192.168.103.74) respectively, like shown on the example below. - Click Next.
+- Check the Enable Heartbeat box. - Under Method, select OPTIONS from the drop down menu. - Frequency: Enter the amount of time (in seconds) between OPTIONS messages that will be sent from the enterprise to the service provider proxy server.
+300 seconds was the value used during the compliance test. - The From URI and To URI entries for the OPTIONS messages were built using the IP addresses of the public interface of the Avaya SBCE and the service provider proxy server respectively. - Click Next.